theNewDynamic/aba-icc/_cases-events/ruto-and-sang-events-william-samoei-ruto.md

 ---

-The Office of the Prosecutor issued and made public a summons to appear for Ruto on March 8, 2011.
+The Office of the Prosecutor issued a public summons for Ruto on March 8, 2011.
 Charges against Ruto were confirmed on January 23, 2012.
 The trial began on September 10, 2013.